IulianOctavianPreda/TranslatorDesign/C_Implementation/README.md

 # Instructions

+## For the stand-alone lexer
+Open a terminal in the lexer folder

-To build the lexer code use
+To build the lexer code and  use
 `flex ./lexer.l`

 To build the executable